serenity-is/docs/tutorials/multi_tenancy/handling_lookup_scripts.md

 }
 ```

 And on top of *ShipVia* property of *OrderRow* you'll find another similar LookupEditor attribute.
-Change it to [LookupEditor("Northwind.Shipper")]
+Change it to [LookupEditor("Northwind.Shipper")].

+Repeat same steps for *ProductRow*.